JamesWoolfenden/terraform-by-example/docs/lesson7.md

 - Versioning
 - Do not edit manually

 And make sure you have unique statefiles.
+If you use the same statefile in 2 templates what will happen?
+Try 2 different statefiles from the same template.

 ## Remote state

+So just about every project should use remote state to secure its work.
-The state bucket reference, for S3 ensure you have a similar section in your **terraform.tf**:
+For a remote state bucket reference, in S3, you have a similar section in your **terraform.tf**:

 ```HCL
 terraform {